plotly/plotly.py-docs/python/scattermapbox.md

 ### Set Marker Symbols

 You can define a symbol on your map by setting [symbol](https://plot.ly/python/reference/#scattermapbox-marker-symbol) attribute.
-This attribute only works on mapbox tiles (not work on raster tiles):
+This attribute only works on Mapbox-provided `style`s:
 - basic
 - streets
 - outdoors